Umbrella Diagnostic Tool: What to Provide Support When Asked

 - A status summary will appear.
 Click the link at the bottom that says Run Diagnostic Tool.

-- Click the Umbrella Roaming client icon from your Menu Bar (Mac OS X)
+- Click the Umbrella Roaming client icon from your Menu Bar

 - A status summary will appear.
 Click the link at the bottom that says Run Diagnostic Tool.